SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalRequirements`.

-If you want to restrict the adoption of a protocol to class types only, you can mark the entire protocol declaration with the ``class_protocol`` attribute.
+To restrict the adoption of a protocol to class types only, mark the entire protocol declaration with the ``class_protocol`` attribute.
 Any protocol that inherits from a protocol marked with the ``class_protocol`` attribute can likewise be adopted only by a class type.

-Protocols are named types, and as a result they can appear in all the same places in your code as other named types, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
+Protocols are named types, and thus they can appear in all the same places in your code as other named types, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
-That said,
+However,
 you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.